ErikEJ/erikej.github.io/_drafts/2024-xx-xx-dacfx-codeanalysis.md

 The additional rules will automatically be discovered and run by the DacFX framework during analysis (build).

 You can run the Microsoft rules during build on your own PC and any Windows build agent.
-You **can not** bring other rules when using a Microsoft hosted build agent, as the rules .dll must be placed in a read only folder on the agent.
+You **cannot** bring other rules when using a Microsoft hosted build agent, as the rules .dll must be placed in a read only folder on the agent.

 ## Custom rules with Azure Data Studio

 You can also add .NET 6 based rule .dll files to your project in Azure Data Studio.
 The folder to place the rules in will vary for each update, so this may easily break - `C:\Users\<username>\.vscode\extensions\ms-mssql.mssql-1.22.1\sqltoolsservice\4.10.2.1\Windows\Extensions`.

+You can use the rules I have published, locate the rules .dll files in the `lib\netstandard2.1` folder in the NuGet packages.

 > This will only work for the "classic" project type, not projects based on the Microsoft.Build.Sql SDK.

+I hope you will take advantage of this opportunity to improve your T-SQL code and objects - for free!